ethanez713/dotfiles/README.md

 # Summary

-Stores useful config files for use among different systems (eg. .bashrc, .emacs, etc.)
+Stores useful config files for use among different machines (eg. .bashrc, .emacs, etc.)

 # Setup
 * Clone this repo
-* Create links to this directory, eg:
+* cd into the dotfiles directory
+* Run the following command:

 ```
 #!bash

-cd ~
-ln .myconfig/.bashrc .bashrc
+./makelinks.sh
 ```

+This will make hard links in the home directory to the files in this repo